Brink-Software/Brink.Azure-Monitor-Alerts-To-MsTeams/README.md

 #### Deploy the Azure Function

 Deploy the Azure Function contained in this repository.
-Since it is a http triggered function make note of the function url as it is needed in the another step.
+Since it is a http triggered function make note of the function url as it is needed in another step.

 #### Configuring the Microsoft Teams channel connector

 Create and configure an incoming webhook connector as outlined [in the documentation](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/connectors/connectors-using#setting-up-a-custom-incoming-webhook).
-Make note of the webhook url as it is needed in another step later.
+Make note of the webhook url as it is needed in another step.

 #### Create an Application Insights log alert